p0rtwalker/Auto-Checkpoint-FiveM/README.md

 3. Right click in the folder and press open in terminal.
 4. Write then press enter: python3 -m pip install -r requirements.txt
 5. Write then press enter: python3 FiveM-Checkpoint-Hunter0(Faster-but-Messy).py (or the other file, whatever works the best for you).
-6. If you want to cancel the script press CTRL + C
+6. !
+IF YOU WANT TO STOP THE SCRIPT PRESS: CTRL + C !

 Linux & others: You already know.